Migrating databases to Managed Service for PostgreSQL

 Before trying to import your data, check whether the DBMS versions of the existing database and your cluster in Yandex.Cloud match.
 If not, you won't be able to restore the created dump.
-To migrate from version 10 to 11, you can use logical replication.
+To migrate to PostgreSQL version 11 or 12, you can use logical replication.

 - Create a dump of the database you want to migrate.

-- Create a virtual machine in Yandex.Cloud and upload the database dump to it (optional).
+- (optional) Create a virtual machine in Yandex.Cloud and upload the database dump to it.

 - Create a cluster Managed Service for PostgreSQL.